zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_array - section for function api_array not yet defined that it should be interface in /sandbox/db_object.php
     \-- api_json - section for function api_json not yet defined that it should be interface in /sandbox/db_object.php
     \-- btn_add - section for function btn_add not yet defined that it should be buttons in /sandbox/db_object.php
+    \-- edit_icon_link - section for function edit_icon_link not yet defined that it should be buttons in /sandbox/db_ob ject.php
     \-- btn_edit - section for function btn_edit not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_del - section for function btn_del not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_add_sbx - section for function btn_add_sbx not yet defined that it should be buttons in /sandbox/db_object.p